 St. Philip celebrated its 50th anniversary in January, 2006 with a Jubilee celebration that included special music, the return of past church figures, recognition of charter members, and the opening of the 25th anniversary time capsule.
 St. Philip continued in its ministry, enjoying expanded membership and programming for its members, and outreach to the community.
 Reverend Jester accepted a call to another congregation in November, 2008.

-In March of 2011, St. Philip welcomed its current pastor, Reverend Greg Garis, into its ministry.
+In March of 2011, St. Philip welcomed pastor, Reverend Dr. Greg Garis, into its ministry.
 Reverend Garis had this to say about his first impression of St. Philip as a community of faith:

 “I sense that St. Philip Presbyterian Church is a vibrant church that cares for each other and is committed to ministry to others.
 It is refreshing to find a church that has taken seriously the ministry of Jesus Christ.
 The history of St. Philip is full of good pastors and members who have followed the leading of the Spirit to meet the needs of others and to worship with joy.
 I am honored to be called to St. Philip and look forward to finding the new ways that God is calling the church to do ministry in the community and to nurture the members and friends in being more faithful to God and Jesus the Christ.”

 After preaching his last sermon at St. Philip on February 19, 2023, Dr. Garis answered the call to be the Lead Presbyter for Transformation for the Presbytery of Susquehanna Valley in New York.
 His work there entails equipping, nurturing, and assisting the ministry of the 45 churches in that Presbytery.

 St. Philip Presbyterian Church leaders are now following the PC(USA)-directed process of selecting and calling a new pastor.